jsloan-pub/ansible-train/README.md

 # README.md ansible-train

-Three scenarios with separate variables, stored in objects to allow looping.
+4 scenarios and a concatenated master version, with variables stored in separate config files.
+The dictionaries from the corresponding -info.yml allow looping through necessary configs.

 ## Requirements

-cloud apic
+apic

 ## Variables